crusher-dev/documentation/docs/reference/client/cli.md

 description: Official CLI reference documentation.
 ---

-The CLI allows you to start, stop and interact with QuestDB.
-On Windows, QuestDB can also be [started interactively](#use-interactively-windows).
+The CLI allows you to start, stop and interact with Crusher.
+On Windows, Crusher can also be [started interactively](#use-interactively-windows).

 import Tabs from "@theme/Tabs"